| An important part of the swarm-bots project

 Treels allow each s-bot to move even on moderately rough terrain, with

 more complex situations being addressed by swarm-bot configurations.
+The motor base with the treels© can rotate

 with respect to the main body by means of a motorised axis.
+S-bots can connect to each other with two types of possible physical

+interconnections: rigid and semi-flexible.
 Rigid connections between two s-bots are implemented by a gripper mounted

 on a horizontal active axis.
 This gripper has a very large acceptance